 - code to determine which 16 MS will be part of the current PTCCH subset

 We also need to see how we can test this with actual hardware, in a way that TA exists (and changes) over time.
 Unfortuantely we don't have a MS-side GPRS implementation for OsmocomBB, because then we could simply artificially delay the transmit burst timing to make the network determine a higher TA.

-#10 Updated by msuraev about 3 years ago
+#10 Updated by msuraev over 3 years ago

 According to 3GPP TS 45.002 § 220.127.116.11.2 PTCCH/U is allocated on one of the TS where PDTCH are allocated to the MS. MS will send RACH in there.
 PTCCH/U have subchannels (0...15) assigned to different MS using TAI.
 PTCCH/D allocation is in Clause 7 Table 6 in the same spec.
 PTCCH/D frames are encoded using CS-1.

 #19 Updated by fixeria over 1 year ago

 - % Done changed from 0 to 20

 Please see: https://gerrit.osmocom.org/r/I887c8922446d0c1a959e6f2678f50e5754f55e83 and https://gerrit.osmocom.org/r/I868f78e3e95a95f8f2e55e237eea700d7d4726a3.
 IMHO, it should be rather easy to implement this feature.
 I see a potential implementation as a class (e.g. PTCCHControl) that will provide the following methods: